 The rabies vaccination shall be valid for a period of one year from the date of vaccination.

 At Southwest Animal Hospital, it is our policy to take every possible step to ensure that our patients receive the very best and safe pharmaceutical products available.
 By Missouri law, Veterinarians are required to have a current client/patient/veterinarian relationship in order to prescribe certain medications for patients.
 Some medications carry higher incidents of adverse reactions, so they require continual monitoring and blood testing.
 Refills of a prescription must be pre-approved by a veterinarian; 0ur staff is unable to dispense medication if not pre-approved by the veterinarian.

-Even though we make ever effort to make our patients feel comfortable during visits, they may be a little uneasy about new people, new surroundings and other pets.
+Even though we make every effort to make our patients feel comfortable during visits, they may be a little uneasy about new people, new surroundings, and other pets.
 This is one of the reasons we ask you to restrain your pet.
 We recommend that animals be placed on a leash or in pet carriers before entering the waiting room.